Skip to main content

 Figure \(\PageIndex{1}\): Attendee takes notes at a climate conference.
 (Unsplash free-to-use license; The Climate Reality Project)

-Information gathering for the purposes of media writing can be broken down into four main areas: information already gather and stored by the organization itself, information gathered from direct interaction with people outside of the organization, information gathered from documents and other original data sources, and information gathered from previously published sources, e.g. news reports about the topic.
+Information gathering for the purposes of media writing can be broken down into four main areas: information archived by your organization, information gathered from direct interaction with people outside of the organization, information gathered from documents and other original data sources, and information gathered from previously published sources, e.g. news reports about the topic.

-Before delving more deeply into the four categories of information gathering, it should be helpful to most students to get a sense of some basic types of information media professionals regularly gather.
+Before delving more deeply into the four categories of information gathering, it should be helpful to get a sense of some basic types of information media professionals regularly gather.

 Basic elements